rcgla/volunteer-central-site/README.md

 * Band formation tool: based on a set of rules, create bands.
 Allow adjusting and regenerating.
 * Visualize camp schedule: who goes where when.
 Possibly superimposed on a map of camp.
 * Carpooler: Who can carpool based on address.
-* Switch logins quickly: maybe work with cookies and swap out the token behind the scenes
+* Switch logins quickly: For parents with multiple campers enrolled. maybe work with cookies and swap out the token behind the scenes

-### Caveats
+### Caveats and other thoughts

 #### UI for scheduling
 Editing for repeating events can be for: